 Being rushed is stressful.
-If your teen tends to be a late sleeper, it may be helpful to try to adjust sleeping times in preparation for the big day.
-On the day of the test give yourself a bit of extra time so you can deal with any last minute issues that may arise.
+If your teen tends to be a late sleeper, trying to adjust sleeping times in preparation for the big day may be helpful.
+On the day of the test give yourself a bit of extra time so you can deal with any last-minute issues that may arise.

 Dress in layers

-Temperatures in classrooms can be unpredictable and students often complain about overheated or cold classrooms.
+Classroom temperatures can be unpredictable, and students often complain about overheated or cold classrooms.

 Skip the empty carbohydrates like pastries.
 It is best to eat a good balance of protein and carbs.
 Whether to drink caffeine or not is an individual decision.
-Usually it is best to stick with the teen’s normal routine and not to make major adjustments.
+Usually, it is best to stick with the teen’s normal routine and not make major adjustments.